akto-api-security/tests-library/remediation/SSRF_SCRIPT_TAG_LOCALHOST_REDIRECT.md

 Note: It is infrastructure and platform specific.
 You need to consult your infrastructure manuals for concrete steps.

-### Step 4: Regularly Update and Audit

-Regularly update and audit your code for SSRF vulnerabilities.

-Remember, these are some steps to mitigate SSRF attacks.
-There is no silver bullet that can protect you fully.
-You have to adapt these steps to your use case and infrastructure.
-Always keep track of latest best practices and be aware of your application's security boundaries.

-### Step 5: Denylist Local and Reserved IP Addresses
+### Step 4: Denylist Local and Reserved IP Addresses

 Block requests going to localhost, 127.0.0.1, or in general any IP address from the private IP ranges: